RaeOfChey/Slugfolio/README.md

 - Step 3: Once you're inside the folder, install the required dependencies by running npm install.

 ## Usage
-To start the application, run the following command: node index.js
+To start the application, run the following command: `node index.js`.

+When you execute this command, the program will prompt you with a series of questions, including:
+- Your name
+- Your location
+- A breif bio
+- Links to your socials

-The program will prompt you with a series of questions, such as your name, location, bio, and your LinkedIn and GitHub URLs.
-After providing these details, Slugfolio will automatically generate an HTML file containing your custom portfolio.
+After you provide these details, Slugfolio will automatically generate an HTML file that contains your custom portfolio.

-You can open this file in your web browser to view your portfolio.
-If you’d like to personalize the look and feel of your page further, feel free to tweak the generated CSS to your liking!
+You can then open this generated HTML file in your web browser to view your portfolio.

+If you want to personalize the look and feel of your page further, you can easily tweak the generated CSS to match your style.

 ## License
 This project is licensed under the MIT License, which allows you to freely use, modify, and distribute this software, provided proper attribution is given.